deutschj/sysperfeval/README.md

 [32K, 64K)             1 |                                                    |
 ```

 In PG16, per query (process), around 1100ms of the query time are spent in pread64() operations.
-Whereas around 4800ms are spent in block IO operations -> probably Asynchronous IO is happening. preadv() may again not always block for the full duration that disk I/O takes to complete.
-TODO add link to other section ?
+Whereas around 4800ms are spent in block IO operations -> probably Asynchronous IO is happening. pread64() may again not always block for the full duration that disk I/O takes to complete.
+Also, the application was not IO-bound here.

 For testing purposes I then disabled the use of asynchronous IO, which can be forced by using the debug parameter `debug_direct_io`.